Computer Station Nation is reader-supported.

 The shape is a symmetrical medium-size design.
 Not ergonomic, not tall.
 It sits low to the desk and suits claw and fingertip grip most naturally.
 Palm grip players with large hands will find it too short.
 The Small version (sold separately) is specifically for smaller hands, which is unusual — most mouse manufacturers go large rather than small with their lineup.

 Build feel is good given the weight.
 The carbon fiber panels feel rigid, not hollow plastic.
 Main buttons have clear travel and a firm click.
 No flex in the shell when you grip it.
-Side buttons are smaller than most mice and require intentional presses — accidental activations are not a problem.
+Side buttons are smaller than most mice and require intentional presses — accidental activations aren’t a problem.

 Performance and sensor